cohesity/SecureX/README.md

 2. [Import the Atomics and Workflow using this Git Repo in SecureX](https://ciscosecurity.github.io/sxo-05-security-workflows/importing).
 While importing Workflows, it will automatically create a global variable for Helios API Key.
 Enter the Helios API Key there and you can then start using the Workflows

+3. Once you have imported all the Workflows and Atomics.
+Next step is to run the workflows.
+Check the [Workflow](#workflows) section to find all *required* pre-reqs to run these workflow.

 > *Note that you will need to import Atomics and then Workflows since the Workflows depend on the Atomics.*